ClickHouse/ClickHouse/docs/en/query_language/dicts/external_dicts_dict_sources.md

     - `password` – Password required for the authentification.
 - `http-headers` – All custom HTTP headers entries used for the HTTP request.
     - `http-header` – Single HTTP header entry.
-        - `key` – Identifiant name used for the header send on the request.
+        - `name` – Identifiant name used for the header send on the request.
         - `value` – Value set for a specific identifiant name.